-MSA’s state-of-the-art 73,000 square-foot training facility in Windsor, CT, and numerous regional ATF licensed training centers throughout the country allow teams to be trained and tested on live explosives as often as once per month.
-Regular exposure to live explosive odors is critical to maintaining a working dog’s capability.
+MSA’s state-of-the-art 73,000 square-foot training facility in Windsor, CT, and numerous regional ATF licensed training centers throughout the country allow teams to be trained and tested as often as once per month.
+Regular exposure to live explosive odors is critical to maintaining working bomb dogs’ capabilities.
+Dogs working other deployments, such as firearms detection, receive additional training on odors specific to firearms.
 MSA’s investment in these regional facilities underscores the company’s commitment to delivering the most effective teams in the private industry.

-MSA’s successful Canine Detection Program is rooted in a proven 6-phase philosophy.
+MSA’s successful Canine Detection Program is rooted in a proven 6-phase training philosophy.

 1. Canine Breeding and Socialization: A rigorous vetting process selects only from best-in-class sporting and herding breeds with a keen sense of smell, strong drive, intelligence, stable temperament and eagerness to please.
 Dogs must also possess an impressive level of existing socialization, which accellerates the training process and yields better results.

-2. Canine Imprintation: MSA imprints dogs all five families of commercial explosives, as well as homemade explosives (HMEs) and odors unique to firearms.
+2. Canine Imprintation: MSA imprints bomb dogs and firearms detection canines on all five families of commercial explosives, as well as homemade explosives (HMEs) and odors unique to firearms.
 These pure odors are never “cocktailed” which maximizes olfactory recognition in the field.
 This is a key industry distinction that requires greater in-house diligence, as well as additional time, resources and expense.

-3. Handler Training: An EDC team is as effective as the relationship between the canine and handler.
+3. Handler Training: Explosive detection and firearms detection canine teams are only as effective as the relationship between the dog and handler.
 Single-purpose, single-handler teams build and continue to reinforce that special workbond.
-MSA exclusively recruits handlers with military or law enforcement backgrounds, prioritizing candidates with real world experience identifying and mitigating security threats.
+MSA exclusively recruits canine handlers with military or law enforcement backgrounds, prioritizing candidates with real-world experience in identifying and mitigating security threats.